julyfun/how-to/softwares-and-tools/zerotier/build-your-zerotier-lan-for-mac-win-and-wsl.md

 - (Maybe necessary) Allow 2222 port in windows firewall rule settings.
 - ssh like this: `ssh julyfun@10.81.23.35 -p 2222`
+    - If failed, try adding `RequestTTY force` in ssh config to wsl
 - Success!

 ## Problems